Co-accused in Naudeep Kaur case has injuries: Medical report | Law-Order

 The Punjab and Haryana High Court on February 19 had directed Superintendent, Sonipat Jail to get the medical examination of Kumar conducted by the GMCH after Kumar's father alleged that his son was brutally tortured by Sonipat police.

 According to a GMCH medical report submitted in the high court on Wednesday, ''All the injuries were more than two weeks old and were caused by blunt object/weapon.'' ''There is a fracture distal phalanx of the second digit of left hand.
-Fracture of base of 5th Metatarsal bone of right foot,'' according to the report.
+Fracture of base of 5th Metatarsal bone of right foot,'' the report said.

 Among injuries, four of the injuries were simple in nature and two were of grievous nature, as per the report.

 ''Right foot swelling present and tender to touch….Swelling and tenderness on left foot.
 Nail beds of right 2nd and 3rd toe are broken and underlying skin in reddish in colour and showing healing changes.
 Left big toe shows blackish discolouration.
-Nails of left thumb and index finger shows bluish black discoloration with tenderness,'' the report says.
+Nails of left thumb and index finger shows bluish black discoloration with tenderness,'' it said.
 According to a psychiatric evaluation of Kumar, he appeared sad and distressed with occasional crying spells.

 ''He expressed preoccupation with his current situation, reported predominant anxiety symptoms, flashbacks of brutality meted out to him, nightmares, feeling of loneliness, uncertainty about future,'' it said.